Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v2/02-dhcp-services.md

 After DHCP Snooping was fixed, DAI was validated to ensure it did not block legitimate traffic.

 ### Notes

 - DAI depends on a valid DHCP Snooping binding table
 - Incorrect DHCP Snooping configuration will cause DAI to drop legitimate ARP traffic
 - Enabled only on VLANs present on each switch
 - Uplinks must be trusted

+#### Static IP Device Consideration

+Static IP hosts are not present in the DHCP Snooping binding table.
+As a result, DAI may incorrectly drop legitimate ARP traffic from these devices.

+In this lab, a simplified approach was used:

+- Interfaces connected to static IP devices were configured as trusted for ARP inspection

+This ensures connectivity but slightly reduces Layer 2 security on those ports.

+In a production environment, a more secure approach would be:

+- Implementing ARP ACLs to explicitly permit static IP-to-MAC bindings without trusting the entire interface

 ---